IAB Canada Releases Second Annual Ad Blocking Study for 2017

-IAB Canada released a comprehensive study powered by comScore data that explores the Canadian consumer frequency of ad blocking usage as well as consumer attitudes towards ads and the technology that allows them to skip ads.
+IAB Canada released its second annual, comprehensive study of ad blocking powered by comScore data, that explores the Canadian consumer incidence of ad blocking usage, as well as consumer attitudes towards ads and why they use technology that allows them to skip ads.

-Few Canadians (6%) have installed ad blocking software/apps on their mobile devices.
+Same as the previous study, few Canadians (5%) have installed ad blocking software/apps on their cell phones, 7% on tablets.

-Interestingly, the study revealed that 13% of Canadians that had installed ad blocking software/apps at one point have actually disabled or deleted it from their system.
-The biggest motivators cited for uninstalling/no longer using ad blocking were the fact that the ad blockers didn’t work properly and that they interfered with site functionality.
+The biggest motivators cited for uninstalling/no longer using ad blockers included site requests to turn off their ad blocker and blocked site content.
 This underscores the appropriateness of the publisher community’s efforts to detect ad blocking software and suspend content delivery until the publisher site is either whitelisted or the ad blocker is removed.

-In summary, the study clearly indicates that publishers have some control over protecting their revenue streams from ads.
+Based on concept testing, the study clearly indicates that publishers have some leverage over protecting their revenue streams from ad blocking and may be able to reclaim current users of these apps.
 Continued industry-wide impetus towards implementing the IAB principles of LEAN ads to respect the consumer online experience and the DEAL approach to creating an honest, ethical and fair conversation with consumers about ad blocking, will make a meaningful long term impact.

 About IAB Canada